 No matter how carefully the architect plans the job design, every project generates some waste.
 And if there’s demolition involved in the job, at the end of the day, you could be hauling off tons of debris — or paying someone else to do it for you.
+But have you ever considered scrap metal recycling as part of your demolition plans?

 The bottom line is that waste costs money.
 The storage and removal of waste materials costs construction businesses hundreds of dollars per project, yet many of those expenses can be offset with a solid construction and demolition scrap metal recycling program.